 Many home sales get re-negotiated or even canceled when the building inspector discovers moisture in the basement.
 Make sure to check for leaks and any visible cracks in the concrete, the floor-to-wall joints, expansion control joints in the floor, and all penetrations.

-You can test for moisture transmission through the concrete by placing a foot-square of plastic or aluminum foil on the floor or wall, seal the edges with duct tape, and check after a couple of days for drops of water.
+You can test for moisture transmission through the concrete by placing a foot-square of plastic or aluminum foil on the floor or wall, sealing the edges with duct tape, and checking for drops of water after a couple of days.
 Alternatively, you can use professional Vapor Transmission Test Kits.

 What will building inspectors look for?

-RadonSeal® preserves new concrete and it protects concrete against the gradual deterioration caused by groundwater.
+RadonSeal Concrete Sealer preserves new concrete and protects concrete against the gradual deterioration caused by groundwater.
 Sealing the concrete early on, particularly before finishing the basement, will help avoid future headaches!
-If you have a brand new basement, now is the best time to prevent future moisture problems, to waterproof and strengthen the concrete, reduce cracking, efflorescence ("white powder") and dusting, and to preserve the concrete.
+If you have a brand new basement, now is the best time to prevent future moisture problems, waterproof and strengthen the concrete, reduce dusting, cracking, and efflorescence, and preserve the concrete.

 As concrete cures, it inevitably develops capillaries.
-Allow new concrete to cure for at least 28 days and then, deep-seal the poured walls and slab with RadonSeal® Standard.
-In case of concrete block or cinder block walls, let the mortar cure for at least 14 days and seal them with RadonSeal® Plus.
+Allow new concrete to cure for at least 28 days before sealing and damp-proofing the poured walls and slab with RadonSeal Standard.
+In the case of concrete block or cinder block walls, allow the new mortar to cure for at least 14 days before applying RadonSeal Plus and Ion-Bond Armor.